-Energy-saving housing, which consumes about half the heating and electricity as ordinary housing, makes up only 5 percent of the total 43 billion square metres of housing.
+Energy-saving housing, which consumes about half the heating and electricity as ordinary housing, makes up only 5 percent of the total 43 billion square meters of housing.

-Of the 1.6 billion square metres of new housing built in China each year, only 3 percent is energy-saving.
+Of the 1.6 billion square meters of new housing built in China each year, only 3 percent is energy-saving.

-It is estimated that by 2020, some 30 billion square metres of new housing will be built.
+It is estimated that by 2020, some 30 billion square meters of new housing will be built.

 If all the houses can reach the energy-saving standard stipulated by the State, 335 million tons of coal could be saved annually as special materials for walls keep indoor temperature higher by several degrees.